oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

     }
     {% endhighlight %}

 See how we inject the mock object into the Compute method and still do the same assertion.
-To make it pass we need to let the algorithm to do compute and assign the rating:
+To make it pass we need to let the algorithm do compute and assign the rating:

 {% highlight c# %}
 using System.Linq;